Oblivion-Calculate-Creed/CRUDpetshopProjectResources/README.md

    Once the task is finished then I place it into 'Done'.

 ## Risk Assessment
-The risk assessment for this project can be found in full here: https://github.com/Scottynic112/CRUDpetshopProjectResources
+The Risk Assessment file for this project can be found: https://github.com/Scottynic112/CRUDpetshopProjectResources

 A screenshot can also be found on: https://github.com/Scottynic112/CRUDpetshopProjectResources